 After the devastation of the war, Japan needed a way to rebuild its economy.
 Leaders there decided to focus on quality, bringing in American experts like Deming and engineer Joseph Juran, who had also worked on statistical sampling at Western Electric.

-Deming was a huge proponent of Shewhart’s ideas, developing a methodology he called the Shewhart cycle of plan-do-study-act that’s the basis for the modern plan-do-check-act cycle.
+Deming was a huge proponent of Shewhart’s ideas, developing a methodology he called the Shewhart cycle of plan-do-study-act that’s the basis for the modern plan-do-check-act cycle in most any current quality management system.

 The work of Deming and Juran ushered in a quality revolution in Japan.
-In coming decades, manufacturers continued to refine quality management methods, going beyond inspection to focus on strategies that also incorporated processes and people.
+In coming decades, manufacturers continued to refine quality management methods, going beyond inspection to focus on strategies that also incorporated processes and people for an end-to-end quality management system.

 Throughout the 50s and 60s, Japan’s quality focus allowed manufacturers to produce increasingly higher-quality goods at lower prices.
 The Toyota Production System was developed during this period, focusing on minimizing inventory and waste.
-This development represents one of the earliest modern forms of a Quality Management System (QMS).
+This development represents one of the earliest modern forms of a quality management system.

 Over this time, the post-war economic boom had given consumers more power than ever.
 As the market became increasingly crowded, it was no longer enough to just make a product or slap a “new and improved” label on it.
 Companies actually had to make consumers happier to win their dollars, shifting the focus towards customer satisfaction.